Space Night

-Space Night (full title: space night - All-tag nachts) is the name of a German television program in the early night/morning hours each day.
-It is a mixture of chill-out-music and images of the earth as seen from space interspersed with informative broadcasts.
+Space Night (full title: space night - All-tag nachts) is a German television program in the early night/morning hours each day.
+It is a mixture of chill-out-music and images of the Earth as seen from space interspersed with informative broadcasts.
 It was started by the Bayerischer Rundfunk (BR) in 1994 and is now broadcast by ARD-alpha.